 Learning to live with diabetes dosen't happen overnight and we don't want parents and children to have to do it alone.
-Family Link connects families with other families of kids with diabetes with our national resources and local events.
-We provide information and services including advocacy, education, and social events to families living with diabetes throughout Alaska.
+Family Link connects families with other families of kids with diabetes to our national resources and local events.
+We provide information and services including advocacy, education, and social events.
 We are dedicated to strengthening relationships between children with diabetes, their families, their diabetes care team and their school and improving education and awareness.
-Our goal is to help connect parents with mentors who understand how they are feeling, and through fun and social diabetes education events, offer families an opportunity to learn more about diabetes and meet other families of children with diabetes.
-Just a few examples of our Family Link events include a day at the Anchorage Zoo, fun time at H2 Oasis and our week long camp for kids.

 Safe at School

 The American Diabetes Association is the leading advocate for the rights of children and adults with diabetes.
 Children spend most of their time at school and parents should feel confident that teachers and school nurses know how to care for their child.
-The Association provides parents with resources and training modules to help them work with their child's school to create a medically safe learning environment for your child.
+The Association provides parents with resources and training modules to help them work with their child's school to create a medically safe learning environment.
 Parent "Safe at School" workshops are offered through American Diabetes Association.